 The Wavewalk S4 is a cartop boat, and you can transport it on top of your vehicle, even if it’s an SUV, a minivan, or a van, while transporting the motor inside the vehicle.

-You can leave the motor attached to the S4 if you use a T-extension that hooks into a trailer hitch.
+If you transport your S4 on the bed of your pickup truck, you can leave the motor attached to it if you use a T-extension that hooks into a trailer hitch.

 This movie shows how one person cart tops an S4 boat in 30 seconds: